BleuBleu/FamiStudio/Docs/docs/export.md

 Channels can optionally be muted.
 This can be used, for example, to create stereo mix using and external application.

+OGG Vorbis is currently only available on the desktop version of FamiStudio.

 ## Video (Piano Roll and Oscilloscope)

 Video export is a great way to add a visual element to your songs when sharing them on YouTube/social media.
 For this to work, you will need to [manually download FFmpeg](ffmpeg.md) and extract it somewhere on your computer.